Papa Legba

-Papa Legba is a lwa in Haitian Vodou, Winti and Louisiana Voodoo, who serves as the intermediary between the lwa and humanity.
+Papa Legba is a lwa, or loa, in West African Vodun and its diasporic derivatives (Dominican Republic Vudú, Haitian Vodou, Louisiana Voodoo, and Winti), who serves as the intermediary between God and humanity.
 He stands at a spiritual crossroads and gives (or denies) permission to speak with the spirits of Guineé, and is believed to speak all human languages.
 In Haiti, he is the great elocutioner.
 Legba facilitates communication, speech, and understanding.
 He is commonly associated with dogs.
 Papa Legba is invoked at the beginning of every ceremony.
-Papa Legba has his origins in the historic West African kingdom of Dahomey, located within present-day Benin.
+Papa Legba has his origins in Yoruba traditions in the historic West African kingdom of Dahomey, located within present-day Benin.

 Appearance

 He usually appears as an old man on a crutch or with a cane, wearing a broad-brimmed straw hat and smoking a pipe, or drinking dark rum.
 The dog is sacred to him.
 Legba is syncretized with Saint Peter, Saint Lazarus, and Saint Anthony.
 His veve incorporates a walking cane on the right side.
-Offerings to him typically include candy.
+Offerings to him typically include candy, tobacco, and strong black coffee.

-Legba is a favorite Lwa of children due to his jolly, grandpa-like image.
+Legba is a favorite lwa of children due to his jolly, grandpa-like image.
 He is often tasked with babysitting and distracting children (a typical male role in the matrilineal religion) while more serious rituals are being performed by the adults.

-Alternative views

-In Benin, Nigeria, Togo, and Ghana, mainly among the Yoruboid and Gbe (Tadoid) peoples, Legba is viewed as a young and virile trickster deity, often horned and phallic, and his shrine is usually located at the gate of the village in the countryside.
-Alternatively, he is addressed as Legba Atibon, Atibon Legba, or Ati-Gbon Legba.
-Papa Legba is thought to have emerged from the Yoruba and Gbe (Tadoid) diaspora as a continuation of the Orisha Eshu.
-This emerged as Lwa Papa Legba in Haitian vodou, spirit Papa Laba in New Orleans Hoodoo and as the Oricha Elegua in Santeria.